Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 🥦

-1.5 cups cauliflower, mashed
+1.5 cups cauliflower, steamed and mashed

 🥒